dongfang98/Final-Project-Hospital-Management-System/README.md

   - MP have a calendar where they can show open time slots for appointments
   - MP can see all appointments booked at any time
 - Administrators
   - Add users to the system:
-  - Users should be added to the system and cannot register before being added to the system
+  - Users should be added to the system and cannot register before being added to the system.
   - Assign and Change Roles to users
 Patient
 Nurse
 Doctor
 Admin
-Family member
+Family member.
   - A user can have different roles, e.g., a user can be a patient and/or a doctor
 A user can be a family member and/or a patient